UK merger control – the CMA’s evolving approach

 About this event

 The Competition and Markets Authority (CMA) investigates the impact of mergers on competition in the UK.
 Join Joel Bamford (Executive Director, Mergers) and others from the CMA for an informative session on how UK merger control works.
-As part of its commitment to engage more directly with businesses and investors, the CMA would also like to hear your views or experiences of the UK mergers regime.
+As part of our commitment to engage more directly with businesses and investors, we would also like to hear your views or experiences of the UK mergers regime.

 • what sorts of deals the CMA investigates and why